"Good" AQI is 0 to 50. Air quality is considered satisfactory, and air pollution poses little or no risk.

 "Unhealthy" AQI is 151 to 200.
 Everyone may begin to experience some adverse health effects, and members of the sensitive groups may experience more serious effects.

 "Very Unhealthy" is AQI is 201 to 300.
 This would trigger a health alert signifying that everyone may experience more serious health effects.

-The weekend weather will continue be hot and humid.
+Breathe.
+The weekend will be sunny and mostly rain-free.

-Temperatures were 92 degrees in Atlanta, 87 degrees in Blairsville and 93 degrees in Griffin just before 6:45 p.m.
+They were 87 degrees in Atlanta, 82 degrees in Blairsville and 87 degrees in Griffin just before 1 p.m.
+Friday.